• Free shipping on all orders

 Group Working

 In many ways, the Boxer resembles an oversized Pug.
-They both have a happy-go-lucky personality with a touch of mischievousness tempered with lots of love.
-Responsible breeders encouraged these desirable traits, a lucky break from its unfortunate past.
-Like other intelligent dogs, this breed needs mental stimulation to be happy.
+They both have a happy-go-lucky personality with a touch of mischievousness.
+Responsible breeders encouraged these desirable traits, a lucky break from their unfortunate past.
+Like other intelligent dogs, Boxers need mental stimulation to be happy.

 16. Hungarian Vizsla